Social Media Is Bad for Artists (And We All Know It)

 Many artists simply seem to emulate what’s popular β resulting in barely unique feeds.
 If we do not take time to go inwards and express what’s inside of us, but simply copy what we see, the unique factor in making art gets completely lost.

-Art is always is a reinvention of what has been done before and there are trends, of course.
+Art is always a reinvention of what has been done before and there are trends, of course.
 But the influence of social media can – even unconsciously – lead us to create art that is less unique simply because we create what is popular, not what comes from our soul.

 And what a sad world it would be, losing real inspiration and uniqueness while drowning in a crowd of clones.